Before the Page time: maximum entanglements or the return of the monster?: Preliminaries

 Let us assume that there is a bipartite system, where the subsystems are $A$ (black hole) and $B$ (radiation).
 For this given $A \cup B$ system, a particle-antiparticle pair is created, acting as a separable and random state ($c_{1} \cup c_{2}$); here, one ($c_{1}$) falls into the horizon and the other ($c_{2}$) remains outside.
 By assuming locality, $A$ only interacts with $c_{1}$ and $B$ only interacts with $c_{2}$.
 Assuming $A$ and $B$ are initially in the random state, we can examine the behavior of the entanglement entropy after $c_{1}$ and $c_{2}$ are created by using numerical simulations with spin-1/2 systems, as shown in Fig.~\ref{fig:sim3} (for mathematical details, see Appendix A) \cite{Hwang:2017yxp}.

 Let us assume that a black hole is in a state before the Page time and that $N$ and $M$ denote the number of particles inside and outside the black hole, respectively.
 For this combination, the Page limit of the entropy is $S = \log m = M \log 2$.
 Before we add the particles, the initial state approximately satisfies this limit (unless $N \sim M$).
 However, after we add $c_{1}$ and $c_{2}$, the entanglement entropy slightly increases (left of Fig.~\ref{fig:sim3}), which can be attributed to the entanglement between $c_{1}$ and $c_{2}$; however, since $c_{1}$ and $c_{2}$ are not maximally entangled, the system is not within the Page limit.
 In addition, even though we turn on the interactions between $A \cup c_{1}$ and $B \cup c_{2}$ (as an example, we used the swap operation; see Appendix B) the entanglement entropy between $A\cup c_{1}$ and $B \cup c_{2}$ does not change.
-Alternatively, if we turn on interactions between $A\cup c_{1}$ and $B \cup c_{2}$ (non-local interactions between inside and outside the horizon), the said entropy increases and approaches the Page limit (right of Fig.~\ref{fig:sim3}).
+Alternatively, if we turn on interactions between $A\cup c_{1}$ and $B \cup c_{2}$ (non-local interactions between inside and outside the horizon), the said entropy increases and approaches the Page limit (right of Fig.~\ref{fig:sim3})\footnote{Note that operation steps may indicate the direction of time, but we do not specify the detailed time-dependence.}.

 This conclusion is not surprising because the Page limit condition ($\log m - S \ll 1$) implies a random state.
 After we add $c_{1}$ and $c_{2}$, the total system cannot be random, unless, of course, $c_{1}$ and $c_{2}$ are sufficiently random from the beginning (i.e., maximal entanglements) or unless there is a sufficient additional randomization process between the inside and outside (i.e., non-local interactions).
 Accordingly, to ensure the Page limit and the maximum entanglement condition take place before the Page time, either \textit{the Hawking process is always concerned with maximum entanglements} or \textit{there exists non-local interactions}.